 If you’ve visited this site very often, you probably know by now that I LOVE sourdough, and I love Sourdough English Muffins.
 They are so easy to make and so good to eat.
-We enjoy them with butter and jelly, and also for breakfast in egg and bacon sandwiches.
+We enjoy them with butter and jelly, and also for breakfast in egg sandwiches.

-My adventures with sourdough has led me to try many sourdough bread recipes–including these Sourdough English Muffins.
-Yes, the process takes awhile, but they are so easy to make and so good to eat.
-Our middle daughter actually prefers them over the softer kind you can buy at the grocery store.Â
+My adventures with sourdough has led me to try many sourdough recipes–including these Sourdough English Muffins.
+Yes, the process takes awhile, but they are so delicious.
+Our middle daughter even prefers them over the softer kind you can buy at the grocery store.ย

 Ingredients for Sourdough English Muffins

-(See the full recipe at the bottom of this post.)
+(As a Walmart and King Arthur Affiliate, I earn from qualified purchases at the links below.
+See the full recipe at the bottom of this post.)

-Instructions for this Recipe
+Instructions For This Recipe

-Gather all your ingredients so that you have everything close at hand on the counter or table.
+Gather the ingredients so you have everything close at hand on the counter or table.

 Prepare the Dough

 Gradually add enough remaining all-purpose flour and knead to form a smooth dough.
-You can use your stand mixer with dough hook, or knead by hand on a floured surface.
+You can use your stand mixer with dough hook, or knead by hand on a lightly floured surface.
 Your choice.
 Knead for 5-7 minutes until dough is smooth and elastic.

 Place the kneaded dough in a greased bowl, cover, and allow to rise for 1-2 hours until noticeably puffy.
 Gently deflate the dough, and turn out onto a lightly floured surface.
 Cover and allow to rest for 15 minutes to relax the gluten.